Yips: In gymnastics

 In artistic gymnastics, a version of the yips affecting twisting form is known as the "twisties".
-They refer to a sudden loss of a gymnast's ability to maintain body control during aerial maneuvers.
-Some gymnasts reference a feeling of disorientation or unawareness of where the ground is.
-This loss of air awareness increases the chance of a serious or critical injury occurring if the gymnast forgets in the moment how to land the maneuver safely.
+It refers to a sudden loss of proprioception; a gymnast's ability to maintain body control during aerial manoeuvres.
+Some gymnasts express a feeling of disorientation, unaware of where the ground is.
+This loss of air awareness increases the chance of a serious or critical injury if the gymnast forgets in the moment how to land the maneuver safely.

 During the 2020 Olympic qualifications, American gymnast Simone Biles flew out of bounds twice on the floor and failed to stick her landing on the vault.
 Despite this, she still qualified for the all-around final in first place.
 During the Olympic events, Biles was unable to complete her skills and popularized the term "twisties", causing her to withdraw from competition after the women's team all-around final.
 She attributed her loss of air awareness to a mental health condition.
 Biles returned to perform a downscaled routine in the balance beam final, winning the bronze medal.
-In 2024 she responded that critics of her 2020 withdrawal had become "silent" after her return and win of three gold medals in the 2024 Summer Olympics.
+In 2024 she quipped that critics of her 2020 withdrawal had become "silent" after her return to win three gold medals in the 2024 Summer Olympics.

-American gymnasts Laurie Hernandez and Aleah Finnegan both stated that they have experienced a loss of air awareness during their career and spoke out in support of Biles during the games in 2021.
+American gymnasts Laurie Hernandez and Aleah Finnegan both stated that they had experienced a loss of air awareness during their career and spoke out in support of Biles during the games in 2021.
 Finnegan stated "I cannot imagine the fear of having it happen to you during competition.
 You have absolutely no control over your body and what it does."

 In trampoline gymnastics, the condition is typically referred to as "lost move syndrome".
 Olympic trampoline gymnast Bryony Page has discussed her personal experience with the condition while preparing to compete in the 2016 Olympics.